You are viewing a free preview of this lesson.

-In a multi-tasking system, multiple processes compete for CPU time.
-The scheduler decides the order in which processes are executed.
-Good scheduling aims to:
+In a multi-tasking system, multiple processes sit in the ready queue competing for CPU time.
+The scheduler decides the order in which they run; the dispatcher then performs the context switch to hand the CPU over.
+Good scheduling aims to balance several goals, some of which pull against each other:

 | Goal | Explanation |